Priming bias versus post-treatment bias in experimental designs: Empirical Example

-First, it is worth discussing our assumptions in this context.
-Recall that Assumption~\ref{a:randomization} (randomization) holds due to the randomization of treatment.
-Assumptions~\ref{a:monotonicity}~(monotonicity)~and~\ref{a:stability} (stability), however, are not guaranteed by the design and require a substantive justification.
-In this case, the assumption of monotonicity implies that hearing a land-based appeal by a politician must shift perceived land insecurity in the same direction for all respondents (or have no effect).
-We assume a positive (or zero) individual effect on land insecurity, consistent with our estimate of the average treatment effect -- though it is not statistically significant and is substantively small ($\hat{\beta} = 0.02$, $p = 0.59$).
-One theoretical justification for this assumption is based on a simple cueing mechanism: listening to a speech in which a politician discusses the importance of the land issue could prompt respondents to think about past conflict over land and consequently report a higher level of perceived land insecurity.
+First, it is worth discussing the assumptions beyond randomization in this context.
+Assumptions~\ref{a:monotonicity} (moderator monotonicity) and~\ref{a:stability} (stability) are not guaranteed by the design and require a substantive justification.
+In this case, moderator monotonicity requires the placement of the land insecurity question after treatment shift perceived land insecurity in the same direction for all respondents (or have no effect).
+We assume a positive (or zero) individual effect on land insecurity, consistent with the estimate ATE---though it is substantively small and not statistically significant ($\hat{\beta} = 0.04$, $p = 0.23$).
+Given that one part of the active treatment was intended to induce fear of ``land grabbing,'' it seems somewhat plausible that measuring perceived land rights after treatment would only increased feelings of insecurity.

 The assumption of stability means that hearing the generic campaign speech (with no appeals to the land issue) has no individual-level effect on perceived land insecurity when it is measured post-treatment.
 Again, this assumption cannot be conclusively tested with the observed data since we cannot estimate individual-level effects.
 However, with the randomized placement design, we can estimate the ATE of the pre/post randomization on the moderator among respondents in the control group.
 Our estimate of the ATE is very small and not statistically significant ($\hat{\beta} = -0.005$, $p = 0.91$), which is at least consistent with the assumption of a stable moderator under control.